netx-as/docs/docs/ddos/ddos-guard.md

 # DDoS Guard

-DDoS Guard is a built-in NetX component for DDoS attacks detection and mitigation.
-Core of the DDoS Guard is implemented as an iptables kernel module.
-It is divided into two parts - detection and mitigation (called filtration).
+DDoS Guard is a built-in NetX component for DDoS attack detection and mitigation.
+The core of the DDoS Guard is implemented as an iptables kernel module.
+It consists of two parts: detection and mitigation (called filtration).

-Detection is done by counting the number of packets per second (pps) and bytes per second (bps) going through the system.
-It computes baselines from actual traffic and sets threshold.
-If threshold is exceeded, the algorithm starts to go through the configured evaluation items e.g. source port, destination ip address, etc. These items are then evaluated and the final filtration rule is created.
-There are several parameters which are affecting the detection phase.
-We will go through these parameters in further sections.
+The detection phase counts the number of packets per second (pps) and bytes per second (bps) passing through the system.
+It computes baselines from actual traffic and sets a threshold.
+If the threshold is exceeded, the algorithm begins evaluating the configured items (e.g., source port, destination IP address, etc.).
+These items are evaluated, and a final filtration rule is created.
+Several parameters affect the detection phase, which are detailed in the following sections.

-Mitigation phase starts after the filtration rule is created.
-There are several actions that can be taken.
-DDoS Guard can apply this filtration rule and filter packets internally before it hits the system.
-Another option is to use bgp flowspec to propagate filtering rules into the network to mitigate the effects of a DDoS attack.
-Each filtration rule has a timeout.
-This timeout is started after the traffic is below the threshold.
+The mitigation phase starts after the filtration rule is created.
+Several actions can be taken.
+DDoS Guard can apply this filtration rule and filter packets internally before they hit the system.
+Another option is to use BGP Flowspec to propagate filtering rules into the network to mitigate the effects of a DDoS attack.
+Each filtration rule has a timeout, which starts after the traffic drops below the threshold.

-Configuration is done in two places.
-First, the firewall rule should be configured (action DDOSGUARD) where the user defines which traffic is forwarded to the DDoS Guard.
-Second, the ddos-guard context which provides additional configuration.
-The example section below further explains this in concrete examples.
+Configuration is performed in two places.
+First, the firewall rule must be configured (action `DDOSGUARD`) to define which traffic is forwarded to the DDoS Guard.
+Second, the `ddos-guard` context provides additional configuration.
+The example section below explains this with concrete examples.

 ### Context

-It is possible to switch to the DDoS Guard context using `ddos-guard` command.
+Switch to the DDoS Guard context using the `ddos-guard` command.

 ```
 netx# ddos-guard